Royal Alcázar of Madrid: The fire of 1734

 On 24 December 1734, with the Court having moved to the El Pardo Palace, a fire broke out at the Royal Alcázar of Madrid.
 Thought to have started in a room of the court artist Jean Ranc, the fire spread quickly and uncontrollably.
 It raged for four days and was so intense that some silver objects were melted by the heat and other metal objects, along with precious stones, had to be discarded.

-According to the Marquis of Torrecillas, Félix de Salabert, the first alarm was raised at approximately 15 minutes past midnight by one of the guards on duty.
+According to Félix de Salabert, Marquis of Torrecillas, the first alarm was raised at approximately 15 minutes past midnight by one of the guards on duty.
 The festive nature of the day meant that the warning was ignored at first, since people were on their way to matins (night prayer service).
 The first to attempt help (as much in extinguishing the fire as in trying to rescue people and valuables) were the monks from the monastery of San Gil.

 Initially, the doors of the Alcázar were kept closed for fear of looting.
 This meant that occupants had little time to evacuate.
-It was an enormous effort to salvage the religious objects kept in the Royal Chapel, as well as cash and jewels belonging to the Royal Family (a chest full of coins was thrown from a window).
+It was an enormous effort to salvage the religious objects kept in the Royal Chapel, as well as cash and jewels belonging to the royal family (a chest full of coins was thrown from a window).
 The collection of jewels included the Pilgrim Pearl and the El Estanque diamond.

 The rescue of several paintings on the second floor of the Alcázar was abandoned due to the difficulties posed by their size and location at various heights and in different rooms.
 Some paintings were fixed to the walls, so a large number of those kept in the building (including La Expulsión de los moriscos by Velázquez) were lost.
 Others such as Las Meninas (also by Velázquez) were saved by being removed from their frames and thrown from the windows.
 Fortunately, part of the art collection had previously been moved to the Buen Retiro Palace to protect them during the building work to the Royal Alcázar, which saved them from destruction.

 After the fire was extinguished, the building was reduced to rubble.
 The walls which remained were demolished, due to the extent of the damage.
 In 1738, four years after the fire, Philip V ordered the construction of the current Royal Palace of Madrid, which spanned three decades.
 The new building was used as a residence for the first time in 1764 by Charles III.